 Who’s it for: Curious, open-minded, adventurous food lovers who want to get off the beaten path and experience a truly local perspective of a non-trendy, super diverse part of Queens (a slice of real NYC, if you ask us).
 This Jackson Heights tour is a fantastic way to explore foods from various countries in a neighborhood that’s always eye-opening for both tourists and fellow New Yorkers.
 We take all the stress out of planning a Queens food adventure, because we do the work for you!

 What: Food tours of Jackson Heights, Queens, which sometimes dip a bit into nearby Elmhurst.
 During the tour we’ll hit up anywhere from five to 8 of our favorite local spots, depending on which tour you book, that best represent the neighborhood’s unique diversity.
 Think papri chaat and aloo tikki chaat (India), pan de bono and arepas (Colombia), momos and sel roti (Tibet and Nepal), and much more.

 Where: Jackson Heights is easy to get to from midtown Manhattan via the E, F, 7, R, or M train (stop is 74th St./Roosevelt Ave.).
 It’s about a 15-minute ride from midtown.
 Detailed directions will be provided if needed.

 When: We have several tour options.
 Email [email protected] to request a date and book a tour!

 1. Weekday tours.
-These are offered on weekday afternoons (typically beginning around noon or 1pm): $60 for 2 hours, 6 stops, minimum 2 people.
-Includes all food.
+These are offered on weekday afternoons (typically beginning around noon or 1pm): $65 for 2 hours, 6 stops, minimum 2 people.
+Includes all food and NY state taxes.